veronica-aubry/emberCommerce/README.md

 # Commerce

 E-Commerce website for fictional zine collective.
-Implements a cart service and dynamic routes.
+Assignment goals were to create and implement a cart service and dynamic routes.

 ## Prerequisites